 While every effort is made to insure the accuracy of the information in this catalog, Reformed Theological Seminary has the right to make changes at any time without prior notice.
 The catalog is for purposes of information and does not constitute the irrevocable terms of the contract between the Seminary and current or prospective students.
-The most up-to-date and "official" version of this catalog is to be found on the RTS website, www.rts.edu.
+The most up-to-date and "official" version of this catalog is to be found on the RTS web page, www.rts.edu.

-Invitation 5
+4 Invitation